Redlynch, Somerset

-Redlynch is a village and former manor in the civil parish of Bruton, in the South Somerset district of Somerset, England.
+Redlynch is a village and former manor in the civil parish of Bruton, in Somerset, England.
 The 18th-century church and a folly named The Towers are of architectural interest.

 History

 Ownership

-In the mid-12th century the manor of Redlynch was held by Henry Lovel (died 1194) of Castle Cary.
+In the mid-12th century, the manor of Redlynch was held by Henry Lovel (died 1194) of Castle Cary.
 It was later part of the hundred of Bruton.

 In the late 14th century it was acquired by James FitzJames (died c.
 1391), whose great-grandson, Sir John FitzJames (died c.
 1542), Chief Justice of the King's Bench, is recorded in 1538 as having a house at Redlynch which included a "great chamber over a parlour".
 He was succeeded by his cousin Sir Nicholas FitzJames, who made improvements to the house.
 Sir Nicholas's heir was his nephew John FitzJames, who in 1617 sold the estate to Sir Robert Gorges of Bristol.